Wiesław Myśliwski: Works

-In his novels and plays Myśliwski concentrates on life in the Polish countryside.
-He is a two-time winner of the Nike Award (Polish equivalent of the Booker Prize) for Horizon (1996) and A Treatise on Shelling Beans (2006).
-To date, only Myśliwski and Olga Tokarczuk have won the award twice.
+In his novels and plays Myśliwski concentrated on life in the Polish countryside.
+He was a two-time winner of the Nike Award (Polish equivalent of the Booker Prize) for Horizon (1996) and A Treatise on Shelling Beans (2006).
+Until Myśliwski's death, only Myśliwski and Olga Tokarczuk have won the award twice.

 His first novel translated into English was The Palace, rendered by Ursula Phillips.
 Bill Johnston's English translation of Kamień na kamieniu, published by Archipelago Books as Stone Upon Stone, won the 2012 Best Translated Book Award.